tutv2904/android-onclan-sdk/README_INTEGRATE_PAYMENT.md

 ## 3. Config your AndroidManifest.xml file

-- onClan SDK will require these permissions to run:
+- GameSDK and onClan SDK will require these permissions to run:

 	    <!-- game SDK -->
 	    <uses-permission android:name="android.permission.INTERNET" />